Your family medical history matters. But what if it's a mystery?

 - These tests can’t definitively say whether you will develop a condition

 The FDA encourages people to discuss their results with a doctor.
 A negative result doesn’t necessarily mean you won’t develop a certain condition, and a test showing increased risk also doesn’t mean that you will definitely develop that condition.
-So it’s important to put the results into context with the help of a primary care doctor.
+So it’s important to put the results into context with the help of your primary care provider (PCP).

-In some situations, your doctor might refer you to a specialist for genetic testing to look for mutations in your DNA.
+In some situations, your PCP might refer you to a specialist for genetic testing to look for mutations in your DNA.

 If you have symptoms of a genetic condition or want to learn more about your risk, talk to your doctor about whether genetic testing is right for you.

 Whether you have a complete family health portrait or are just beginning to uncover some information, preventive care can save lives.
-Preventive care includes screenings, services and counseling to help prevent illness or disease.
+Preventive care includes screenings, services, and counseling to help prevent illness or disease1.
 Everything from your annual flu shot to nutrition counseling falls under this category.

-Most of this care will come from your primary care doctor.
-Finding a primary care doctor who you trust is key to good overall health.
+Most of this care will come from your PCP.
+Choosing a PCP who you trust is key to good overall health.

 Let your doctor know if you have a known family history of certain conditions.
-If you know you have a family history of certain cancers, the CDC says, your doctor might recommend you start screenings at a younger age or get them done more frequently.
+If you know you have a family history of certain cancers, the American Cancer Society says your doctor might recommend you start screenings earlier or get them done more frequently.

 Browse related articles